nams05/System-Load-Monitor/README.md

 # Monitors System Load
-The script monitors you system's load every second and the data is recorded in a file.
+The script monitors you system's load (Cpu usage ,RAM usage,swap memory,download speed,upload speed,uptime,total processes,load average,read and write operations) every second and the data is recorded in a file.
 A new file is created everyday.
 At the end of the day the file is read and a graph is generated.
 Average load per hour is calculated and sent with the graph via mail.

 # How to run the script
 ```